kevinwhere/Bleeding-Pineapple/README.txt

 After having installed the software, the user may need to configure it.
 List configuration options and explain how and where to set them.

-## License

-This project is licensed under [insert license].
-The license should be in a separate file called LICENSE, so don't explain it in detail within your documentation.
-Also, don't forget to specify licenses of third-party libraries and programs you use.